 Are These People Serious?

-According to this article, the American Beverage Institute took out a full page advertisement in USA Today to oppose the concept of putting an interlock device in every single vehicle in America.
-The American Beverage Institute is a restaurant trade association which according to it’s website is:
+According to this article, the American Beverage Institute took out a full-page advertisement in USA Today to oppose the concept of putting an interlock device in every vehicle in America.
+The American Beverage Institute is a restaurant trade association that, according to its website, is:

-The theme of the advertisement is that the only people who should be subject to interlock devises is serial drunk drivers (as represented by Hollywood starlet Lindsay Lohan).
+The theme of the advertisement is that the only people who should be subject to interlock devices are serial drunk drivers (as represented by Hollywood starlet Lindsay Lohan).
 The message of the ad is even more ridiculous:

 Ignition Interlocks, or in-car breathalyzers, are a great tool for getting hard-core drunk drivers off our roads.
 However, activists no want to put one in every car in America.
 That means the end of moderate and responsible drinking prior to driving… No more champagne toasts at weddings, no more wine at dinner, no more beers at a ballgame.